Uncannly/uncannly/README.md

 * **score threshold**

 When specified, will not return words with scores (according to the current scoring method) lower than this threshold.

-* **random selection**

-Return a random set of words drawn from a pool at the top, rather than a ranked list from the top.

 If you pass a value, it will be taken as the number of words to include in the pool.